Image: Busy Bees at Burpengary East

 - Acknowledge older children’s complex relationships and sensitively intervene in ways that promote social inclusion

-In 2021, Busy Bees looks forward to further acknowledging Friendships at our Services with the following days to celebrate:
+In 2022, Busy Bees looks forward to further acknowledging friendships at our Services with the following days to celebrate:

 By encouraging a child’s friendship skills through their play with others, toddlers and pre-schoolers can build skills that will help them with friendships and socialising both now and well into the future.